Eobard Thawne (Arrowverse): Creating the Flash

 Thawne murders and assumes the identity and genetic appearance of Dr. Harrison Wells to found S.T.A.R.
 Labs in Central City, spending the next fourteen years building a particle accelerator to empower the Flash apparently ahead of schedule.
 "Wells", along with Caitlin Snow and Cisco Ramon, mentors Barry in defeating metahuman criminals caused by the particle accelerator explosion.
 Thawne pushes Barry into getting faster with the goal of using Barry's pure connection to the Speed Force to return to his own time period.
 To that end, Thawne also taunts and bests Barry as a tachyon-enhanced speedster—initially referred to as the "Man in Yellow" before he is dubbed the Reverse-Flash by Cisco.

 After Thawne's secret is discovered, Barry captures him with the help of Oliver Queen, Ronnie Raymond and Martin Stein.
 Thawne offers Barry a chance to travel back in time to save Nora in exchange for a time machine to return to the future once the Speed Force wormhole is open, but Barry ultimately refuses and destroys Thawne's Time Sphere.
 Before Thawne can kill Barry, his ancestor, police detective Eddie Thawne, shoots himself which seemingly erases Thawne from existence, but not before reverting him to his original likeness.
-A flash drive containing Thawne's will that bequeaths S.T.A.R.
+A flash drive is found containing Thawne's will that bequeaths S.T.A.R.
 Labs to Barry and also includes a video-recorded confession which allows for Henry's exoneration.